ErrorNull0/enZombieSurvival/readme.txt

 This add-on mod alters various game elements to tailor it to my personal playstyle - where it is more challenging and focused on survival.
 The enZombies mod is required to be installed for this survival mod to function.
 This survival mod is completely server-side, so only needed on the server.

-Note: I use the No Traders mod by Aerial ( https://community.7daystodie.com/topic/26765-no-traders-modlet/ ) to remove all traders from the map, and then install my enZombies Traders mod ( https://github.com/ErrorNull0/enZombiesTraders ) to add in wandering traders.

 Version 1.1 Update:
 - removes all trader POIs when new RWG map is created
 - removed initial message from Duke on new game